 James Allen is one of the most experienced and insightful broadcasters and journalists working in Formula 1 today.

 He is currently the F1 correspondent for BBC Radio 5 Live and is the network’s lead F1 commentator.
 He is also F1 correspondent for the Financial Times and presents the on-site coverage for Australian TV Network 10.

 James became ITV Sport’s lead TV commentator on Formula 1 in October 2001, having deputised for Murray Walker at six races during the 2000 and 2001 seasons.

 During James’ tenure as commentator, ITV’s race coverage won three consecutive BAFTA awards and the Royal Television Society’s Sports Programme of the Year award.
 In 2008 James and Martin Brundle were presented with an Autosport Award for their dramatic coverage of the final laps of the Brazilian Grand Prix, ITV’s last F1 race.
 The BAFTA judges’s citation indicated that the commentary on the final laps had been the decisive factor in swinging the BAFTA ITV-F1’s way.

 James joined ITV in 1997 as pit lane reporter having fulfilled a similar role on the American sports channel ESPN since 1993.
 His sharp, often humorous analysis of team’s race strategies and the goings on in the pit lane quickly became a feature of ITV’s coverage.

 James was born into a racing family: His father Bill was a works Lotus driver in the 1960s, enjoying success in sportscar events like the Le Mans 24 Hours.

 James studied English and Modern Languages at Oxford University and joined the Brabham team as press officer in 1990.
-The following year he drew the short straw when the team hired Martin Brundle and Mark Blundell and James was responsible for ensuring them a good press!
+The following year the team hired Martin Brundle and Mark Blundell and James was responsible for ensuring them a good press!